HOPE Scholarship

 Georgia Governor Zell Miller was responsible for the creation for the HOPE Scholarship.

-The Helping Outstanding Pupils Educationally (HOPE) Program is a scholarship and grant initiative established in Georgia in 1993.
+The Helping Outstanding Pupils Educationally (HOPE) Program is a scholarship and grant initiative established in the U.S. state of Georgia in 1993.
 Under the guidance of then-Governor Zell Miller, the program was designed to provide financial aid to exceptional students pursuing degree, diploma, or certificate programs.
 HOPE is applicable at eligible public and private colleges and universities throughout Georgia, as well as public technical colleges.
 HOPE is funded entirely by revenue from the Georgia Lottery and is administered by the Georgia Student Finance Commission (GSFC).

 As of 2024, HOPE encompasses six distinct scholarships and grants, each with its own unique eligibility criteria and requirements.
 These include the HOPE Career Grant, the HOPE Grant, the HOPE High School Equivalency Examination Grant Program, the HOPE Scholarship, the Zell Miller Grant, and the Zell Miller Scholarship.

 The HOPE Scholarship Program has awarded over $14 billion to more than 2.1 million Georgia students since its inception in 1993.
 The Hope Scholarship regulations and requirements are codified in Georgia law and has undergone a number of changes by the Georgia Legislature.